 4 Interesting Features Fintech App Founders Should Consider in 2023

 We are in the middle of the Fintech Wave.
-We all know, fintech applications have completely changed the way we transact.
+We all know, fintech applications development has completely changed the way we transact.
 Blockchain alone is expected to boost the global economy by 1.76 Trillion Dollars over the next 3 decades.

 What comes to your mind when you think of new features on your digital wallet?
 Most of us would say we already have quite much on the platter.

-The application allows you to make payments, insurances, installments etc. However, what if I say there are some interesting features that could change the world of finance for you?
+The application allows you to make payments, insurance, installments etc. However, what if I say there are some interesting features that could change the world of finance for you?

 Hear me out for a minute more.
 In this article, I will share 4 interesting opportunities that fintech founders are blatantly missing out on.